naoyoshinori/logging_support/README.md

-# Python: logging_support
+# logging_support

-This [logging_support](https://github.com/naoyoshinori/logging_support) library controls the log output of the application and library.
-Log data is output to both terminal and file.
+[logging_support](https://github.com/naoyoshinori/logging_support) is a simple logging library for Python.
+This library outputs log data to both the console and a file.
+Logging is configured on a module-by-module basis, without using the `basicConfig` of the Python standard library [logging](https://docs.python.org/3/library/logging.html).

 ## 1. Install